 ***Najmeh Moradi M.D

-*Neurology Research Center Kerman University of medical sciences Kerman Iran
+*Neurology Research Center, Kerman University of medical sciences, Kerman, Iran

-**Pharmaceutics research institute of Neuropharmacology, Kerman University medical sciences, Kerman Iran
+**Pharmaceutics Research Institute of Neuropharmacology, Kerman University medical sciences, Kerman, Iran

-***Afzali pour Medical Faculty Kerman University of medical sciences Kerman Iran
+***Afzali pour Medical Faculty Kerman, University of medical sciences, Kerman, Iran

-Evaluation of date extract on nerve conduction velocity in male rat
+Evaluation of Date Extract on Nerve Conduction Velocity in Male rats

 Abstract

-Introduction: neuropathy is a condition in which the peripheral nervous system is disrupted.
+Introduction: Neuropathy is a condition in which the peripheral nervous system (PNS) is disoedered.
 The study of the effects of antioxidants on the performance improvement of this system is vital.
-This study was aimed at the investigation of the effects of date extract on nerve conduction velocity, distal latency, and wave height of the sciatic nerve in male rats.
+This study was aimed the investigation of the effects of date extract on nerve conduction velocity (NCV), distal motor latency (DML), and wave height of the sciatic nerve in male rats.

-Materials and Methods: this laboratory study used 24 male Wistar rats weighting 250 -300 grams, divided into the test and control group.
-The test group received 10% date extract, daily, at 4 ml per kilogram of body weight, for three weeks.
-At the beginning, nerve conduction velocity, distal latency, and wave height of the sciatic nerve were examined in all the animals, and reexamined for nerve conduction velocity at the end, three weeks later.
+Materials and Methods: This laboratory study used 24 male Wistar rats weighing 250 -300 g, divided into the test and control groups.
+The test group received 10% date extract, daily, at 4 mL /kg of body weight, for three weeks.
+In the beginning, nerve conduction velocity (NCV), distal motor latency (DML), and wave height of the sciatic nerve were examined in all the animals, and re-examined for nerve conduction velocity (NCV) three weeks later.
 P-values lower than 0.05 were considered significant.

-Results: sciatic nerve conduction velocity and wave height were significantly increased, however, distal latency of the knee significantly declined in the test group compared to the control group
+Results: sciatic NCV and wave height were significantly increased, however, compared to the control group, DML of the knee, significantly declined in the test group..

-Conclusion: The compositions of date extract accelerate electrical signal transmission
+Conclusion: The compositions of date extract accelerate electrical signal transmission.

-Keywords: date extract, nerve conduction velocity, male rats, sciatic nerve
+Keywords: Date extract, Nerve conduction velocity, Male rats, Sciatic nerve

 Introduction

-One of the issues facing human societies, whether industrial or nonindustrial, is the irreparable damages to the peripheral nervous system.
-Studies have reported that, in Mumbai, damages to the peripheral nervous system have been reported in 2.4% of the people and in 8% of individuals over 55 (1-2-3).
+One of the issues facing human societies, whether industrial or nonindustrial, is the irreparable damages to the peripheral nervous system (PNS).
+Studies have reported that, in Mumbai, damages to the PNS have been reported in 2.4% of people and 8% of individuals over 55 (1-2-3).

-Different therapeutic methods have been adopted for peripheral nerve repair, yet, still 50 percent of these damages becomes permanent and causes disability.
-However, unlike the central nervous system, peripheral nervous fibers are capable of regeneration and innervation of distal targets, a process which starts almost immediately after the damage.
-Knowing this, it can be hypothesized that understanding the basic regulatory mechanisms for axon regeneration intended for the regulation of neuronal growth, may prove helpful for introducing new methods to accelerate and enhance nerve regeneration (4).
+However, different therapeutic methods have been adopted for peripheral nerve repair still,50 percent of these damages become permanent and cause disability.
+However, unlike the central nervous system (CNS), peripheral nervous fibers are capable of regeneration and innervation of distal targets, a process that starts almost immediately after the damage.
+Knowing this, it can be hypothesized that understanding the basic regulatory mechanisms for axon regeneration intended for the regulation of neuronal growth, may be helpful for introducing new methods to accelerate and enhance nerve regeneration (4).

 Dates have played a major role in human life since almost 7000 years ago, especially for the Arabs.
 They grow in arid and semi-arid regions (5).
-According to Food and Agriculture Organization of the United Nations, production, use, and industrial application of dates are on the rise (6).
-Dates are most produced in Egypt, followed by Saudi Arabia, Iran, UAE, and Algeria (7).
+According to the Food and Agriculture Organization of the United Nations (FAO), the production, use, and industrial application of dates are on the rise (6).
+Dates are mostly produced in Egypt, followed by Saudi Arabia, Iran, UAE, and Algeria (7).
 Date palms are cylindrical unbranched trunks and the entire length of the stem is also free of leaves.
 They only let out large leaves and pinnate leaflets on the crown at the top.
-Date palms are in the palm family ‘palmacae’, native to Iran, found in relatively tropical regions of Kermasnhah, Khoozestan, Fars, Kerman, Hormozgan, and Sistan and Baluchestan.
-Dates most likely have medicinal properties, yet still unknown (8).
-There are recent reports concerning the antioxidative, liver protection, anti-mutagenic, anti-tumoral, anti-inflammatory, anti-bacterial and, probably, anti-diarrheal properties as well as protection of the digestive system for this plant (9, 10, 11, 12).
-Date palms are in the palm family ‘palmacae’, bearing the scientific name Phoenix Dactylfer (4).
+Date palms are in the palm family ‘Palmacae’, native to Iran, found in relatively tropical regions of Kermanshah, Khuzestan, Fars, Kerman, Hormozgan, and Sistan and Baluchestan.
+Dates most likely have medicinal properties, are still unknown (8).
+There are recent reports concerning the antioxidative, liver protection, anti-mutagenic, anti-tumoral, anti-inflammatory, anti-bacterial, and, probably, anti-diarrheal properties as well as protection of the digestive system for this plant (9, 10, 11, 12).
+Date palms are in the palm family ‘Palmacae’, bearing the scientific name Phoenix Dactylfer (4).